-Comment: Paragraph 2(1)(c) of the Second Schedule currently references the transfer of an amount (which is currently not a defined term) and not that of a retirement interest.
+Comment: Paragraph 2(1)(c) of the Second Schedule to the Act currently references the transfer of an amount (which is currently not a defined term) and not that of a retirement interest.
 An amendment is required to ensure reference to a retirement interest.